brendanthepretzel/10x-chatgpt-for-startups/README.md

 # 10x-your-ideas-with-chatGPT
 -- Headline image + links to website, discord, etc

+-- add an image to show a prompt generating some startup ideas

+## About
+-- what is this repository

+## How To Guide
+-- how to use the prompts, how to contribute

 ## Motivation
 There are a ton of different ways to design, develop, test and improve your new startup idea.
 You might test your ideas with users, create more ideas, sketch out a business model or just launch a prototype and see what happens.
 This all takes time, money and effort.
 The faster you can find out what works, and stop wasting resources on what doesn't work, the better.